CrowdStrike/glide-core/.changeset/curvy-ghosts-obey.md

 '@crowdstrike/glide-core': patch
 ---

-The background color for a pinned Drawer now has a slightly less transparent background
+The background color for a pinned Drawer now has a slightly less transparent background.